esecrpm/KAPE-Binary-Downloads/README.md

 Place this script in the KAPE\Modules directory and install 7-zip to a '7z' folder in the KAPE directory.

-This script will enumerate each of the .mkape configuration files looking for a 'BinaryUrl' field with a .exe or .zip extension.
+This is a rudimentary script to enumerate each of the .mkape configuration files looking for a 'BinaryUrl' field with a .exe or
+.zip extension.
 If found, the script will download the executable or zip to the KAPE\Modules\bin directory and extract any zip files.
 The script also copies several executables from extracted subdirectories to the bin directory (densityscout, RBECmd, SBECmd, sqlite3).

 Know issues: